oracle-livelabs/database/23cfree/java-duality-views/create-schema/create-schema.md

 ### Prerequisites (Optional)

 This lab assumes you have:
-* An Oracle account
+* Oracle Database 23c Free Developer Release
-* A noVNC instance with 23c and Eclipse installed
+* Eclipse or a compatible IDE for executing Java code
 * All previous labs successfully completed

 ## Task 1: Opening your project in Eclipse